Patient retention for plastic surgeons has become more important than ever, so creative marketing strategies are needed.

 A longtime patient is yours to keep or yours to lose.
 If you lose too many, you lose your practice.

 Because, like a car tire, practices don’t usually dissolve because of a blow out, instead they go flat due to a slow leak over time.
+That’s what happens when patient retention for plastic surgeons is ignored.

 It’s so subtle and invisible, you don’t realize the devastation until you find yourself with holes in your schedule and profits down.